CHH/heroku-buildpack-php/README.md

 ## Detection

-This buildpack detects apps when the app has a `composer.json` in the app's root.
+This buildpack detects apps when the app has a `composer.lock` in the app's root.

 If an `index.php` is detected in the app's root, then it switches to